Weather Wise Gardens

 Simple changes you can make to your home to improve flood resilience including Property Flood Resilience Grants

 A well-planned garden can help reduce the impacts of extreme weather while helping nature thrive.
-Read our guide to Weather Wise Gardening linked in the image below to discover 12 features of a happy garden as well as some basic installation guidance and shopping guides.
+Discover 12 features of a happy garden in our leaflet below, as well as some basic installation and shopping guidance.

 5 top small changes to slow the flow of surface water around your home and reduce flood risk.
 These measures also help conserve water in the environment, reduce runoff pollution, support biodiversity, and enhance aesthetics: